AshishShenoy5103/AshishShenoy5103/README.md

 -->

 # 💫 About Me:
-🔭 I'm developing a ChatBot using the ChatGPT API.<br>🌱 I'm diving deep into Blender to enhance my skills in 3D modeling and animation.<br>💬 I'm a passionate coder and gamer, currently pursuing my Bachelor's in Computer Science and Engineering as a third-year student.<br>⚡ In my free time, I enjoy exploring virtual worlds and creating digital art.
+🔭 I'm developing a ChatBot using the ChatGPT API.<br>🌱 I'm diving deep into Blender to enhance my skills in 3D modeling and animation.<br>💬 I'm a passionate coder and gamer, currently pursuing my Bachelor's in Computer Science and Engineering as a fourth-year student.<br>⚡ In my free time, I enjoy exploring virtual worlds and creating digital art.

 # 💻 Tech Stack: